 Every April, Liberty Mutual holds an annual meeting for its policyholders to vote on key issues like the company’s Board of Directors.
 Last year, the annual meeting lasted a whopping six minutes, and Liberty refused to address its role in propping up fossil fuels, despite dozens of questions from concerned customers and frontline communities.

-Join us to hear from Indigenous leaders about ongoing resistance to destructive fossil fuel projects, learn what’s next in the Liberty’s Climate Crisis campaign, and take action calling on Liberty to insure the health and safety of communities and our collective futures.
+Take action and call on Liberty to insure the health and safety of communities and our collective futures.